 We get what we want, then we want more.
 Or, something different grabs our attention.

 It’s normal; it’s what humans do.
-It’s also how leaders and successful people work.
+It’s how successful people work.

 And that’s fine.
-But, dear leaders and successful people, as you go through your life creating, pursuing, and achieving your goals, please remember that you’ll spend scant time enjoying the achievements.
+But, dear successful people, as you go through your life creating, pursuing, and achieving your goals, please remember that you’ll spend little time enjoying the achievements.
 Most of your life will be spent in pursuit.

 If you’re happy only when achieving goals but not when pursuing them—if you’re stressed, frustrated or chronically overworked as you pursue your goals—then most of your lifetime will be unhappy.
 And you probably don’t want to accidentally spend most of your life unhappy.